 What research questions will your laboratory focus on in the future?

-Lopez/Ganesh/Harland: Moving forward, our group plans to utilize this method in larger animal models as well as examine its effects on bladder function following SCI.
+Salvador Lopez: Moving forward, our group plans to utilize this method in larger animal models as well as examine its effects on bladder function following SCI.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll:6.3.1